fog/fog-google/CONTRIBUTING.md

 #### The transition from `shindo` to Minitest

 Previously, [shindo](https://github.com/geemus/shindo) was the primary testing framework.
-We've started moving away from it, and to Minitest, but some artifacts remain.
+We've started moving away from it, and to Minitest, but some artifacts may remain.

-- The `test` directory contains the new Minitest tests, which currently only cover live integration testing for `compute`.
+For more information on transition, read [#50](https://github.com/fog/fog-google/issues/50).

-- The `tests` directory contains the old `shindo` tests, which generally pass if mocking is turned on.
-No promises if mocking is off.
+#### Continuous integration

-- Travis CI runs the mocked `shindo` tests, though hopefully in the long run it will run the unit and integration `Minitest` tests.
-Currently, Google maintains its own Jenkins instance that runs the Minitest integraiton tests.
+Currently Google maintains a [Concourse CI](https://concourse-ci.org/) server, running a pipeline defined in `ci` folder.
+It automatically runs all integration tests against every pull-request marked with `integration` label.

-Follow [#50](https://github.com/fog/fog-google/issues/50) for the status of the transition from `shindo` to Minitest.
+For more information on the pipeline please refer to the [ci README](https://github.com/fog/fog-google/blob/master/ci/README.md).

 #### Some notes about the tests as they stand